A Brief History of Contemporary Christian Music

 Later health and memory problems took their toll on Norman, and even on his credibility in some circles.
 But this much is certainly true - at a time when "Jesus Music" was so new that most people didn't even know it existed, Norman took huge financial and career risks to nurture a more contemporary form of Christian music than anyone else was willing to risk at the time.

 After two MGM "record label" albums (including "Only Visiting This Planet," my favorite Norman album), Larry found himself back as an independent producer, albeit with bigger budgets and better distribution than he started out with.

 During the most active part of his ministry, Norman also influenced bands like Petra and nurtured other young Jesus musicians like Steve Camp.
 For years he continued to write songs like "I Am A Servant" that found their way into the youth outreach programs of every Protestant denomination.

-Although Norman did benefit from the "jump start" of "secular" record label support, he shared one role with almost every other Jesus musician - he spent most of his career with virtually NO support from the traditional "Gospel" music industry.
+Although Norman did benefit from the "jump start" of "secular" record label support, he shared one circumstance with almost every other Jesus musician - he spent most of his career with virtually NO support from the traditional "Gospel" music industry.

 Another supporter of early "Jesus Music" was Andrae Crouche (and the Disciples).
 Andrae had come up through traditional African-American Gospel, but his first record producer, Ralph Carmichael, helped him to work toward a more contemporary (if somewhat Motown inspired) sound.
-Even more important, Crouch knew how to write songs like "My Tribute" (A.K.A.
+Even more important, Crouch knew how to write great songs like "My Tribute" (A.K.A.
 "To God Be the Glory," 1971) that crossed cultural boundaries and touched people of all ages, colors, and cultures.